Reputation and Disclosure in Dynamic Networks: Static Strategic Disclosure in Networks

-\begin{proposition}[Direct unraveling] In any perfect Bayesian equilibrium of the direct expert-decision maker game with verifiable messages, the decision maker's action is almost surely equal to the realized state: $y(\theta) = \theta$ for $F$-almost every $\theta$.
-In particular, in equilibrium the expert discloses $\theta$ whenever it is payoff relevant, and there is no equilibrium in which positive-measure sets of states remain undisclosed. \end{proposition}
+\begin{proposition}[Direct unraveling] In any perfect Bayesian equilibrium of the direct expert-to-DM game with verifiable messages, the DM's action equals the realized state almost surely: $y(\theta)=\theta$ for $F$-almost every $\theta$.
+Equivalently, no positive measure set of states remains permanently undisclosed. \end{proposition}

-The intuition follows the unraveling argument of \citet{Milgrom1981GoodNews} and \citet{Grossman1981Disclosure}.
-Suppose there is an interval of states in which the expert remains silent.
-Conditional on silence, the decision maker forms beliefs supported on that interval and chooses an action that does not coincide with $\theta$ for most states in the interval.
-For any such state, the expert can profitably deviate by disclosing: disclosure reveals the true $\theta$ and moves the decision maker's action closer to the expert's bliss point.
-Iterating this argument shows that, except possibly at the boundary of the support, any state for which disclosure is not expected cannot be sustained in equilibrium, and unraveling obtains.

-This benchmark is robust to a wide range of preferences and message spaces: under verifiability and a single-crossing (monotonicity) property of payoffs in the decision maker's action, unraveling obtains even without quadratic losses.
-Quadratic utility is thus a convenient normalization for comparability with the dynamic analysis, not a substantive restriction for the static unraveling logic.
-It provides the reference point against which the failures of unraveling through biased intermediaries will be evaluated.